cloudfoundry-attic/grootfs-release/README.md

 - `insecure_docker_registry_list`
 - `persistent_image_list`

+There is no equivalent to the `garden.docker_registry_endpoint` property.
+If you need this, GrootFS may not be suitable for you yet.
+Please open an issue and let us know your use case though!

 You may also want to set the following optional properties on `grootfs` for various reasons.
 See the [grootfs job spec](jobs/grootfs/spec) for more info on what these properties do: